BeatrizSanssi/pwd/src/js/components/messenger-app/README.md

 ### Nickname Form (nickname-form.js)

 A form component that allows users to set and submit a nickname, which is then displayed alongside their messages.
+A big part of this component is used from a previous assignment i have done, "the quiz" (B2) from the cource 1DV025.

 ## Customization